How to Steal Years of Hard Work? Theft...

 KPI for Growth

-To understand what is a KPI and to create meaningful examples of KPIs, it's crucial to apply the SMART criteria, which ensures that each KPI is:
+To understand what is a KPI is, it's crucial to apply the SMART criteria.
+It ensures that each KPI is:

 Specific